-During study visits, participants will be provided with coordinators' business cards with reminders to call the toll-free number if they move or change phone numbers.
+Participants will be provided with coordinators' information with reminders to let the coordinator know if they move or change phone numbers.

-Participants will also be asked to provide a picture to be stored in the central database registry at UCD.
+Participants were asked to provide a picture to be stored in the central databases.
 This will provide us with an updated picture to the one taken prior to surgery and also serve as an additional means to confirm a participant's identity and is invaluable when searching for them on social network sites (i.e. Facebook).